 Children have a right to be kept safe from harm, abuse or neglect.

-Our Trust’s Child Protection Team, Children’s Nurses and Doctors, work closely with the Children, Schools and Families team in Hertfordshire when concerns about a child’s safety or protection are raised.
+Our Trust’s child protection team, children’s nurses and doctors, work closely with Hertfordshire County Council’s Children, Schools and Families team when concerns about a child’s safety or protection are raised.

 If you suspect for any reason that a child is being abused or neglected, please contact the following numbers:

 - Hertfordshire County Council’s Children, Schools and Families team – 0300 123 4043 (including out-of-hours)

 - Hertfordshire Police’s child abuse investigation unit can be contacted on 0845 33 00 222.